TheSacredChaliceOfRixx/TheSacredChaliceOfRixx.github.io/about.md

-# The Sacred Chalice of Rixx
+# About the Sacred Chalice of Rixx

 [A chalice](http://www.metmuseum.org/art/collection/search/548339):